 Records of stage and water discharge may be complete or partial.
-Complete records of discharge are those obtained using a continuous stage-recording device through which either instantaneous or mean daily discharges may be computed for any time, or any period of time, during the period of record.
+Complete records are those obtained using a continuous stage-recording device through which either instantaneous or mean daily discharges may be computed for any time, or any period of time, during the period of record.
 Complete records of lake or reservoir content, similarly, are those for which stage or content may be computed or estimated with reasonable accuracy for any time, or period of time.
 They may be obtained using a continuous stage-recording device, but need not be.
-Because daily mean discharges and end-of-day contents commonly are published for such stations, they are referred to as "daily stations."
+Because daily mean discharges and end-of-day contents commonly are published for such stations, they are referred to as "daily stations".

-By contrast, partial records are obtained through discrete measurements without using a continuous stage-recording device, and pertain only to a few flow characteristics, or perhaps only one.
-The nature of the partial record is indicated by table titles such as "Crest-stage partial records," or "Low-flow partial records."
+By contrast, partial records are obtained through discrete measurements without using a continuous stage-recording device and pertain only to a few flow characteristics, or perhaps only one.
+The nature of the partial record is indicated by table titles such as "Crest-stage partial records," or "Low-flow partial records".
 Records of miscellaneous discharge measurements or of measurements from special studies, such as low-flow seepage studies, may be considered as partial records, but they are presented separately in this report.
-Location of all complete-record and crest-stage partial-record stations for which data are given in this report are shown in figures 4 and 5.